lnis-uofu/OpenFPGA/openfpga_flow/vpr_arch/README.md

   * Top-left (Tl): the pins of a tile are placed on the top side and left side only
   * Top-right (Tr): the pins of a tile are placed on the top side and right side only
   * Bottom-right (Br): the pins of a tile are placed on the bottom side and right side only
-- GlobalTile<Int>Clk: How many clocks are defined through global ports from physical tiles. <Int> is the number of clocks
+- GlobalTile<Int>Clk<Port>: How many clocks are defined through global ports from physical tiles.
+  * <Int> is the number of clocks.
+  * <Port> means each clock pin belongs to a separated port.
+When not specified, all the clock pins are grouped in one port

 Other features are used in naming should be listed here.